atorres757/jquery_pagination/README.rst

 The event handlers check if the new page number is inside the boundaries of the number of pages and ignore the event if it is outside.

+If you filter your search results and need to update the amount of pages it renders, call this custom event.

+	// Update total number of results and re-render links
+	$('#News-Pagination").trigger('setMaxEntries', 100);

 Version history
 ---------------
 Version 1.0